-- Must have applied for and been denied a hardship loan by the selected lending financial institution administering the Hardship Loan/Grant Program.
+- Must have applied for and been denied a hardship loan by the selected lending financial institution administering the Hardship Loan

-- Must take advantage of financial planning services (if offered free of charge by the selected financial institution administering the Hardship Loan/Grant Program).
+- Must take advantage of financial planning services (if offered free of charge by the selected financial institution administering the Hardship Loan

-- Denial of a hardship grant and all limitations, inclusive of the following limitations on the Hardship Loan/Grant Program, can be appealed to the Hardship Loan/Grant Committee:
+- Denial of a hardship grant and all limitations, inclusive of the following limitations on the Hardship Loan

 - No funds will be disbursed until at least two weeks (or a full pay period) after the start of the strike or state shutdown.

-If a strike/state shutdown continues beyond two weeks, members may apply again for a hardship loan/grant every two weeks by meeting the above requirements.
+/or state shutdown continues beyond two weeks, members may apply again for a hardship loan /or grant every two weeks by meeting the above requirements.

-If the need/circumstances for the hardship loan/grant are deemed critical by the Hardship Loan/Grant Committee, the committee may, by majority vote, waive program limitations.
+/or circumstances for the hardship loan /or grant are deemed critical by the Hardship Loan /and Grant Committee, the committee may, by majority vote, waive program limitations.

-The Hardship Loan/Grant Committee shall be responsible for publicizing information on the Hardship Loan/Grant Program to the local leadership and the membership in general prior to a job action.
+/and Grant Committee shall be responsible for publicizing information on the Hardship Loan /and Grant Program to the local leadership and the membership in general prior to a job action.